The Paddock Project

 Would there be a shop?

 Yes.
-The shop and café areas would sell inspiring products from national and local artists and makers across a range of prices.
-The exhibition programme would also include regular exhibitions, fairs and events with artworks and craft for sale.
+The shop and café areas would sell inspiring products from national and local artists and makers across a range of prices as well as art books, stationary and children’s toys and books.

 Would you have baby changing facilities?